 These brain break videos on YouTube make classroom-wide movement activities easy.
 Use them during transition periods, between activities, for indoor recess, or as an added movement activity right in the classroom or at home.

 The school day can be challenging for a variety of reasons.
-These after-school brain breaks use alerting and calming snacks, movement, and connection activities to refresh and recoup after a long day at school.
+These after-school movement breaks use alerting and calming snacks, movement, and connection activities to refresh and recoup after a long day at school.

-Final thoughts on brain breaks
+Final thoughts on Movement breaks

 Any child (and adult) benefits from an activity break during periods of high concentration and learning.
-Use these strategies along with your child, or use one of the three types of brain breaks we talked about today!
+Use these strategies along with your child, or use one of the three types of movement breaks we talked about today!